Updated: Jun 28, 2021

 It is also worth noting that it does not have to be all or nothing.
 Perhaps you could go for middle ground and have a small and intimate ceremony and then invite friends and family to have a party on another occasion.

 If you have decided to just do it and elope, well done!
-Check out my “Essentials” wedding package and let’s talk.
+Check out my “Bronze” wedding package and let’s talk.